Bivariance, Grothendieck duality and Hochschild homology, II: the fundamental class of a flat scheme-map: Introduction

 Put differently, the Theorem asserts commutativity of a square whose sides are composed of a dozen or so maps; and the strategy for proving this is to decompose this large diagram into smaller ones, and then decompose the smaller ones into still smaller ones, and so on, until the original diagram is decomposed into \emph{many} tiny ones, whose commutativity holds for elementary reasons.
 We found carrying this process to completion extremely tedious, and not at all straightforward, as any reader who sets out to check the details in \S\ref{provetran} will soon see.
 (And, preliminaries aside, not all the details appear there: some of the easier ones are left to the reader, and for quite a few others, reference is made to \cite{li}.)

 Can the proof be made more palatable?
 No doubt some technical and organizational improvements are possible; but we suspect such improvements would not have a major effect.
-Some kind of \emph{coherence theorem} might guarantee the commutativity of a large number of the diagrams in the proof, making much of the minute examination superfluous.
-Much better might be a conceptual approach.
-The authors have no good ideas in either direction.\looseness=-1 \end{cosa}
+Some kind of \emph{coherence theorem}---beyond those presently available---might guarantee the commutativity of numerous diagrams in the proof, making much of the minute examination superfluous.
+Unearthing such a theorem, or a different conceptual approach, remains a challenge. \end{cosa}

 \enlargethispage*{3pt} \begin{cosa} In any case, why bother?
 To respond, let us give the fundamental class some historical context, and mention a number of problems and potential applications for further study.